nodejs/llnode/README.md

                          core file being debugged.
                          There are scripts for generating this file on Linux and Mac in the scripts directory of the llnode repository.
+      findrefs        -- Finds all the object properties which meet the search criteria.
+                         The default is to list all the object properties that reference the specified value.
+                         Flags:

+                          * -v, --value expr     - all properties that refer to the specified JavaScript object (default)
+                          * -n, --name  name     - all properties with the specified name
-      findrefs        -- Find all the objects that refer to the specified object. inspect         -- Print detailed description and contents of the JavaScript value.
+                          * -s, --string string  - all properties that refer to the specified JavaScript string value

+      inspect         -- Print detailed description and contents of the JavaScript value.

                          Possible flags (all optional):